 The Project will have up to 414 MW of nameplate wind energy capacity.
-Plum Creek is currently proposing three wind turbine models with rated nameplate capacity ranging from 2.8 MW to 5.6

-MW, corresponding to between 74 and 110 wind turbines.
-As described more fully in Section 5.1, two of the turbine models would utilize the same turbine layout (Vestas V150 and V162 turbines) and the GE turbine model would utilize a second turbine layout.
+Plum Creek is currently proposing two wind turbine models with rated nameplate capacity ranging from 5.6 MW to 6.2 MW, corresponding to between 67 and 74 wind turbines.
+As described more fully in Section 5.1, each turbine model has a unique layout.
 Plum Creek provides environmental analyses for both layouts in Section 8.